nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 But we are now far to the north.
 Uh-huh.
 Do you know how or how how far to the north are you?
 It seems to be a very long if how how how far did you travel to make it down here?
 Well, I'm trying to find out those are two very different questions.

 Right.
 Near near as we can tell.
 I think it is it would normally be several months journey.
 However, we were able to arrive, through some rather magical means that, still are a little mysterious to us.
-Is this how the, is are these magical means the way that the Firewalker tribe has, been attacking you, or is this a or is there a separate firewalker tribe that's, like, two related tribes?
+Is this how the, is are these magical means the way that the Fire Walker tribe has, been attacking you, or is this a or is there a separate Fire Walker tribe that's, like, two related tribes?

 Or Yeah.
 We we believe, that that they're using the same means.
 There is a a series of tunnels, a caves, that seem to magically connect here to where we come from, and they have, have used those to to get to us.
 I see.
 Our people do currently have them, secured, however.

 So we don't anticipate more attacks, but we are here to make sure, well, that that stays permanent.
 Yeah.
 I see.
 Well, if, that that seems like a seems like a honorable hunt.
 Yeah.

 We would be we would be happy to assist you any way we can, especially considering our combined, our combined enemy.
 You will forgive me, but I am not currently at a place where I can provide the best assistance, to you at the moment.
-My, eldest born, Codewin, is expected to return any anytime now.
+My, eldest born, Toadwin, is expected to return any anytime now.
 He's actually vouch three or four days later than we expected him.
 Oh.

 But when he returns, then we can we can definitely provide the, provide a greater level of assistance.
 As this as Oloru is under attack consistently, we do not want to leave him undefended.
 Where did your son go?
-He went searching for Bogwan.
-Bogwan returned before he did.
+He went searching for Bogwynne.
+Bogwynne returned before he did.

 Uh-oh.
 Okay.
 So if you are if you would be willing to wait around for a few days, get to know the get to know the people, get to know our people, and under and understand our, understand our ways a little bit, then, we would be most happy to assist you, in the extermination of these goblins.
 It may, in fact, take us a few days to, get any information from that, presence that you brought us anyway.
 And, we'll look at the the rest of the team.

 Like, I I mean, we're not in a big hurry.
 I I think we can spare a few days.
 What do what do you think?
 I I also think it's wise to wait to hear what this prisoner has to say.
 It could be very valuable.

 I agree as well.
 I agree.
 Alright.
-Is Kahir with us?
+Is Cahir with us?
 Here.

 Just listening.
 He here is thinking that he doesn't have an he doesn't have anything to swing an axe at.
 This sucks.
 That's not easy to go.
 That's right.